WePesa/blockchain-proof-of-concept/README.md

-# Blockchain database usage in an existing project using CQRS | Proof of concept
+# Blockchain database usage in an web project using CQRS | Proof of concept

 ## Introduction